 - Once you have a final headcount for dinner, start putting a menu together, find the recipes you want to use and make your master grocery list.

-- If you are a guest attending a dinner, find out ahead of time what you can contribute to the evening or organise a thoughtful host gift.
+- If you are a guest attending a dinner, find out ahead of time what you can contribute to the evening or organize a well thought out host gift.

 - Now it’s time to figure out where to place your friends and family around the table.
 Try using Anya Hindmarch's Monogrammed Leather Seating Chart, it's the perfect holiday helper and easy to shuffle around guests if you change your mind or someone drops out.
 Always aim for a balanced table with everyone's personality traits in mind and make a point to separate couples.
 As the host, sit closest to the kitchen so that you can clear plates or grab more wine without disturbing guests.